RamanLab/iCOMIC_doc/docs/installation.md

 #### 2.2.
 Github download and installation

-The entire source code for the tool is available at “ ”
+The entire source code for the tool is available at “ [Github link](https://github.com/RamanLab/iCOMIC) ”

 #### 2.3.
 Conda Installation
 Create an envronment and install the dependencies associated with iCOMIC by using the following command